stefphd/SBBMicro/README.md

 * `make rebuild` to clean and rebuild
 * `make gencode` to generate the code from the Simulink model
   \note This may take some time.
-  \attention This require MATLAB/Simulink >= 2022a with the Embedeed code installed.
+  \attention This requires (at least) MATLAB/Simulink >= 2022a with the Embedeed code installed

+* `make checktoolboxes` to check the MATLAB toolboxes required by the code generation
 * `make doc` to build the documentation
 * `make cleandoc` to clean the documentation
 * `make help` to print the Makefile help